SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Phototesting, during which your skin is exposed to special ultraviolet light to check if your skin develops a rash

-• Removing a small amount of skin for examination skin biopsy to rule out other diseases
+• Removing a small amount of skin (skin biopsy) for examination to check for other diseases

 Treatment